 DataPages can be configured to pass and receive parameters using query strings.
 Query strings are strings of text that are added to the end of a URL.
-The parameters in query strings are received by DataPages just like how parameters are passed through Caspio Bridge.
+The parameters in query strings are received by DataPages just like how parameters are passed through the Caspio platform.
 The data in the query strings is visible in the end-user’s address bar, so this technique is not recommended for sensitive data.
-Query strings are also used to communicate data between Caspio Bridge and outside applications.
+Query strings are also used to communicate data between Caspio and outside applications.

 How to add query strings to a URL